Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 > If you don't have or want to install `yq`, any steps below using `yq` can be done manually

+Option 1: Configure and initialize Cluster Service using the script:
+Run ./dev-infrastructure/local_CS.sh from the root of ARO-HCP repo where "uhc-clusters-service" and "ARO-HCP" repos should be at the same level:
+- uhc-clusters-service/
+- ARO-HCP/
+- etc

-From the root of the CS repo on our system:
+Option 2: You can follow the below manual steps from the root of the CS repo on our system:

 1) Setup required config files